IT chaos costs climb for Irish arm of RBS

-DUBLIN Royal Bank of Scotland's (RBS.L) Irish unit expects its costs from a chaotic computer systems failure to grow by tens of millions of euros beyond the 35 million euros (28 million pounds) already set aside, its chief executive said on Friday.
+DUBLIN Aug 31 Royal Bank of Scotland's Irish unit expects its costs from a chaotic computer systems failure to grow by tens of millions of euros beyond the 35 million euros ($44 million)already set aside, its chief executive said on Friday.

 The turmoil from the glitches in June and July - which saw salaries fail to appear in accounts, holidaymakers unable to access cash at overseas ATMs and customers' household bills go unpaid - has been a public relations disaster for the bank, Ireland's third-largest lender.